Right next door to Forest Lawn Hollywood Hills is this large, handsome Jewish cemetery, Mount Sinai.

 this wall, just three spaces in from the left edge of the wall, next to

 the number 16 on the left edge.

-Now, go back to the front of the Heritage mural, but this time walk through the mural into the courtyard behind it.
-Turn to your left and walk along the wall of crypts here, until you come to #60 (check the numbers at the bottom of the wall.)
+From Bonnie's grave, turn around and look behind you, and you will see a wall of crypts here.
+Walk along this wall until you come to column #60 (check the numbers at the bottom of the wall.)
 Three spaces up from the bottom of this column, you'll find the crypt of yet another comedian (or comedienne, in this case), Totie Fields (1930-1978).

 The brash, plump performer was one of only a very

 stand-up comics to hit the big time back then in the 60's & 70's, when

 she became a staple on "Ed Sullivan Show," the night time

 talks shows, and on TV game shows.
 Just as Phyllis Diller's stand-up routine